Limnoria/Limnoria-doc/use/install.rst

 In the next section of this guide we will use `pip`_, which is a generic way of installing Python software.

-There are some :ref:`alternative install methods <alternative-install>` at the bottom of this guide, if you don't want to use ``pip``.

 .. _pip: https://pip.readthedocs.org/en/latest/installing.html#install-pip

 Global installation (with root access)